-the default system name is set to the chassis serial number which is read from the backplane EEPROM system-name oper-group oper-group name [create] no oper-group name
+the default system name is set to the chassis serial number which is read from the backplane EEPROM system-name oper-group oper-group name [create]

 Specifies the system name as a character string.
 The string may be up to 32 characters.
 Any printable, seven-bit ASCII characters can be used within the string.
 If the string contains special characters (#, \$, spaces, and so on), the entire string must be enclosed within double quotes.